 - Skills required: Coaching expertise, motivational skills, and the ability to tailor advice to individual needs.

 - Desire & passion: A strong desire to help others achieve their goals and a commitment to ongoing support are crucial.
-You need to be clear on whether you excel in delivering group coaching or 1:1.
+You must be clear on whether you excel in delivering group coaching or 1:1.

 Meditation and mental health app Headspace offers 1:1 personalized coaching to support their users ’ journeys with meditation and mindfulness, in addition to enhancing the results they get from the app.